Authenticity over authority: 63% of professionals leave employer due to poor leadership

 As many as 63% of surveyed professionals say they left a previous employer because they did not feel a click with the leadership team.
 Another 68% cited ‘empty promises’ from management as the reason for leaving: a clear signal that trust and authenticity are essential.

-“In today’s rapidly evolving workplace, leadership success will be easier to achieve when leaders put people first – more so now than ever as professionals fear the role of AI and whether it will be considered as a job replacement” says Gerrit Bouckaert, CEO of Robert Walters Recruitment.
+“In today’s rapidly evolving workplace, leadership success will be easier to achieve when leaders put people first – more so now than ever as professionals fear the role of AI and whether it will be considered as a job replacement” says Andrew Powell, CCO of Robert Walters.

 What deters employees